-- Water parks: Most of the amusement parks are located near a Six Flags water park, so visitors can easily visit both attractions.
+Water parks: Most of the amusement parks are located near a Six Flags water park, so visitors can easily visit both attractions.
 Additionally, admission to several of the amusement parks includes admission to the water parks.
 These water parks have typical water features like wave pools, lazy rivers and children’s play areas.
 They also include thrilling attractions like Bonzai Pipelines where visitors stand in a launch capsule before being dropped down a near vertical water slide.

-- THE FLASH Pass: Visitors who do not want to waste time waiting in line can purchase THE FLASH Pass, allowing them to skip a part of the line.
+THE FLASH Pass: Visitors who do not want to waste time waiting in line can purchase THE FLASH Pass, allowing them to skip a part of the line.
 Three THE FLASH Pass options are available: the Platinum Pass cuts visitors’ wait time by 90 percent and the Gold Pass reduces the wait time by 50 percent.
 The regular pass allows visitors to reserve a time to board the ride so they can skip the line.
 Season THE FLASH Passes are available for season pass holders.

-- Season pass perks: Six Flags season pass holders receive benefits not available to individuals who purchase a single day ticket, including in-park discounts, invitations to special events and free extra tickets on selected days.
+Season pass perks: Six Flags season pass holders receive benefits not available to individuals who purchase a single day ticket, including in-park discounts, invitations to special events and free extra tickets on selected days.
 Additionally, a season pass at one Six Flags amusement park is valid at all of them, so guests can visit as many parks as they want for one price.
 Season passes cost less than two single-day tickets, making them a good value for anyone who lives close enough to a Six Flags to visit more than once during the year.

 Roller Coasters: Thrill seekers will find amazing roller coasters at all of the Six Flags parks.
 The tallest and fastest roller coaster in North America is at Six Flags Great Adventure & Safari in Jackson, New Jersey, launching riders nearly 500 feet high at 128 miles per hour.
 Beginning in Summer 2016, Six Flags will partner with Samsung to offer a unique experience by combining a traditional roller coaster ride with virtual reality technology.

 Animal Encounters: Six Flags Great Adventure in Jackson, New Jersey and Six Flags Discovery Kingdom in San Francisco both have attractions that allow guests to interact with exotic animals.
 In both parks, guests see elephants, tigers, giraffes and lions.
 At Discovery Kingdom, visitors can also swim with dolphins.

-Six Flags America Company Profile
+Six Flags America Company Information

 - Company Name: